VrMoore/Python-Project/README.md

 7. Weather API

    An application that fetched weather data from visual crossing api

+8. News Aggregator

+   An application that fetched news from newsapi.org.
+This one project use caching to store json data.

 <b>Note</b>
 This project made just for learn.